syncfusion-content/blazor-docs/blazor/chart/how-to/synchronized-chart.md

 The tooltip can be synchronized across multiple charts using the `ShowTooltip` and `HideTooltip` methods.
 When we hover over a data point in one chart, we call the `ShowTooltip` method for the other charts to display related information in other connected charts simultaneously.

-In the showTooltip method, specify the following parameters programmatically to enable tooltip for a particular chart:
+In the ShowTooltip method, specify the following parameters programmatically to enable tooltip for a particular chart:

 * x - x-value of point or x-coordinate value.
 * y - y-value of point or y-coordinate value.